BrockHanni/Week-12-SQL/README.md

 ## Test

-To Test it, simply install the required apps (npm install) then run your mysql files (log into mysql (mysql -u root), run SOURCE db/schema.sql, then SOURCE db/seeds.sql) then input node server.js into your terminal.
+To Test it, simply install the required apps (npm install) then run your mysql files (log into mysql (mysql -u root), run SOURCE db/schema.sql, then SOURCE db/seeds.sql.
+Remember to quit out of MYSQL) then input node server.js into your terminal.
 You will have full access to the employee database from there!

 ## Contributing/Contact